varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ![Aftermath of a fire](/images/loudest-lisp-program/gudvangatunnelen.jpg)

 So far Norway have been spared of mass casualty tunnel fires but there have been multiple close calls.
-One of particularly unlucky ones, the 11.5km long Gudvangatunnelen had experienced fires in span of a few years.
+One of particularly unlucky ones, the 11.5km long Gudvangatunnelen had experienced three major fires in span of a few years.
 Thus national Road Administration put forth a challenge to develop a system to augment self-assisted evacuation.
 [Norphonic](https://norphonic.com/), my employer, had won in a competition of nine contenders on the merits of our pre-existing R&D work.
 In late 2019 the project has officially started, and despite the setbacks of the pandemic concluded in 2021 with series production of the system now known as [Evacsound](https://evacsound.com/).
 The whole development on this project was done by a lean team of:

 * software engineer who could also do some mechanical design and basic electronics
 * electrical engineer who could also code